 Stephanie has a B. A. in Elementary Education from Southeastern F.W.B.
 College in Wendell, NC.
 As a Pastor’s wife, she is very active in her church and the various activities there.
 She also teaches part-time at the school where her two oldest children attend.
 She enjoys spending time with family and the occasional trip to the beach.

-Beginning in 2019, the position of Advocacy and Outreach Director expands on the projects Donna has already initiated at the TDSN.
+Transitioning from volunteer to staff in 2019, the position of Advocacy and Outreach Director expands on the projects Donna had already initiated.
 Down Syndrome Advocacy Day and the North Carolina Down Syndrome Conference are two major events that will continue to grow along with further outreach to agencies that provide direct services to the Down syndrome community as well as bringing resources to parents, caregivers, and individuals with Down syndrome.
 Donna’s statewide network will allow for greater collaboration among the disability community.

 Donna holds a Bachelor of Arts degree in Political Science.
 She completed the certificate program North Carolina Partners in Policymaking in 2011.
 During the 2017-2018 academic year, she was a UNC Carolina Institute on Developmental Disabilities LEND Fellow.
 If she is not floating in a tidal pool on Cape Lookout, she can be found hiking or backpacking.
 She is proud to say she has hiked from the bottom of the Grand Canyon to the summit of Mt.
 Kilimanjaro…not at the same time, not even in the same decade.